ChiCubed/InformaticsNotes/chapter4.md

 ### Tips

-Don't bother using the inclusion-exclusion principle on sparse tables as you could equally well have used a prefix sum array.

 Logarithms aren't practically constant time; precalculating them should increase speed quite significantly.
 This is implemented in the code sample above.

 ## Priority Queue